 - ACT test – It's the same as the SAT test fee waiver.
-If you get eligible for the ACT test, you may also request for a fee waiver or deferral of the college admission application fee.
+If you get eligible for the ACT test, you may also request a fee waiver or deferral of the college admission application fee.

 - Simply Ask for it – If you're a candidate with good test scores and GPA, you can simply ask for a fee waiver.

-- NACAC – The National association for college admission counseling allows students application fee waiver under several schemes.
+- NACAC – The National association for college admission counseling allows students application fee waivers under several schemes.
 If you meet the requirement for an SAT or ACT testing fee waiver, you will automatically become eligible for the NACAC college application fee waiver.

 The Merit money

-It usually depends on various factors such as family structure, age of the parents, their values, and savings.
-Some parents might just not be willing to sacrifice on their dreams to pay for your college.
+It usually depends on various factors such as family structure, parents' age, values, and savings.
+Some parents might just not be willing to sacrifice their dreams to pay for your college.
 And things may even get worse when you don't qualify for need-based aid since you don't fall under the criteria.
-This is where merit-based aid comes to your rescue.
+It is where merit-based aid comes to your rescue.

 The students who don't qualify for need-based aid can still consider the option of merit aid.
-It will be based on your academic scores in high school and several other parameters such as leadership roles, good ACT or SAT scores, extracurricular activities, and community involvement to name a few.
+It will be based on your academic scores in high school and several other parameters such as leadership roles, good ACT or SAT scores, extracurricular activities, and community involvement, to name a few.

-Government funded merit scholarships
+Government-funded merit scholarships

 Private-funded merit scholarships

-These are the scholarships funded by private corporations, NGOs, trusts etc. They can be limited to a particular area and some are available all over the country.
+These are the scholarships funded by private corporations, NGOs, trusts, etc. They can be limited to a particular area, and some are available all over the country.

 To wrap it up

-Financial planning is important when you foresee yourself as a college student.
+Financial planning is essential when you foresee yourself as a college student.
 You wouldn't want to end up with massive debts with no sources of income in the future.
 Financial aid is something you should research well.
-You should be aware of terms like FAFSA, CSS, EFC, and NPC to name a few.
+You should be aware of terms like FAFSA, CSS, EFC, and NPC, to name a few.